The Gourounia Dance Festival in the Village of Orounda

 The Process of Slaughter and Celebration

-Then the massacre was accompanied by feasting and dancing, with the village gathering to celebrate.
-The Gourounia Dance was the highlight of the festival, where locals danced around the pig and sang traditional songs.
-The men and women wore traditional costumes, while the feast continued until late at night, with food, drink and music.
+The Gourounia Dance was the highlight of the festival.
+Locals danced around the pig, singing traditional songs.
+Men and women wore traditional costumes, and the celebration continued late into the night with food, drinks, and music.

 The Modern Form of the Custom